-Your case manager is responsible for managing your claim and liaising with all parties to ensure you have the appropriate support
+Your case management team is responsible for managing your claim and helping to ensure you have appropriate support

 Making a claim

-- See your doctor as soon as possible and ask for a Certificate of Capacity (we may not be able to accept back-dated medical certificates).
+- See your doctor as soon as possible and ask for a SIRA Certificate of Capacity.
 The certificate outlines the nature of your injury, your capacity to work and treatment requirements.

 - Complete and sign a Workers Injury Claim form.
-If you cannot complete the form yourself, you can ask a family member or union official to assist you.
-Be sure to include all relevant information and attach any supporting documentation such as bills or receipts for treatment.
+If you cannot complete the form yourself, you can ask someone to assist you.
+Be sure to include all relevant information and attach any supporting documentation that you think may assist us in making a decision about your claim, e.g. medical reports, scans etc.

-- Give the claim form and your Certificate of Capacity to your employer as soon as possible.
-Your employer must lodge your claim with us within 48 hours of receiving these forms.
+- Give the claim form and your SIRA Certificate of Capacity to your employer as soon as possible.
+Your employer must lodge your claim with us within 48 hours of being made aware of your injury.

 Managing your claim

-- Within three days of receiving a claim, a case manager will be assigned to you.
-Your case manager reviews all documentation and will contact you, your employer and your treating doctor (if required) to assess your claim.
+- Within 3 days of receiving your claim, your injury management specialist will contact you, your employer and your treating doctor (if required) to gather information about the incident.
+This information will assist your case manager to assess your claim.

 Throughout your recovery you have the right to: